ethereum/go-ethereum/docs/_interface/Private-Network.md

 ## Private Networks

-A private network is composed of multiple Ethereum nodes that are all run on the local machine.
-In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`), a different `eth` and `http` port and a unique `ipc` endpoint.
+A private network is composed of multiple Ethereum nodes that can only connect to each other.
+In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`).
 The nodes must also know about each other and be able to exchange information, share an initial state and a common consensus algorithm.
 The remainder of this page will explain how to configure Geth so that these basic requirements are met, enabling a private network to be started.

 ### Choosing A Network ID